William Cullen, Baron Cullen of Whitekirk: Judicial career

 Lord Cullen was a chairman of the Medical Appeal Tribunals from 1977 until his appointment as a judge in 1985.
 He was appointed a Senator of the College of Justice, a judge of the High Court of Justiciary and Court of Session, as Lord Cullen.
 From 1988 to 1990 he conducted the Public Inquiry into the Piper Alpha disaster and in 1996 he chaired the Public Inquiry into the shootings at Dunblane Primary School.
 In October 1999 he was appointed to chair the Ladbroke Grove Rail Inquiry.
 He was Lord Justice Clerk and president of the Second Division of the Inner House from 1997 to 2002, when he was appointed Lord Justice General and Lord President of the Court of Session.

 In March 2002, Lord Cullen led the 5-judge tribunal at the Scottish Court in the Netherlands which heard the failed appeal of Abdelbaset al-Megrahi against his conviction for the 1988 Lockerbie bombing of Pan Am Flight 103.

 On 15 July 2005, Lord Cullen announced his intention to retire in November 2005.
 On 24 November the Scottish Executive announced that Arthur Hamilton, Lord Hamilton, a member of the Inner House of the Court of Session, would succeed him as the new Lord Justice General and Lord President of the Court of Session.

 Honours

 On 17 June 2003, Cullen was created a life peer, as Baron Cullen of Whitekirk, of Whitekirk in East Lothian.
 He sat as a crossbench member of the House of Lords until his retirement in 2019.
 He was also one of five additional Lords of Appeal in the House of Lords.
-On 25 June 2005, he was elected president of the Saltire Society, replacing The Right Honourable The Lord Sutherland of Houndwood, K.T.
-On 30 November 2007 it was announced that Lord Cullen would be appointed a Knight of the Thistle.
+On 25 June 2005, he was elected president of the Saltire Society, replacing Stewart Sutherland, Baron Sutherland of Houndwood On 30 November 2007 it was announced that Lord Cullen would be appointed a Knight of the Thistle.
 He was knighted by Queen Elizabeth II at a ceremony in Edinburgh on 2 July 2008.
 On 4 September 2009 he was also formally installed as chancellor of Abertay University in Dundee, a position he held for a decade.